sciZer0/7/v/README.md

 First of all, there is **$83 trillion** in the total supply, and this total supply is constantly increasing.

-Absolutely, in the Inflationary Monetary Economy, there is nothing new and valuable.
+Definitely, in the Inflationary Monetary Economy, there is nothing new and valuable.

 All that the inflationary model — endless emissions of inflationary currencies/tokens — can eventually give us is devaluations of these currencies/tokens (values).